-DroneThermal v3 Micro UAV Thermal Camera
+DroneThermal v4 Micro UAV Thermal Camera

-They are push-fit compatible with our camera body.
+All FLIR Lepton cores are push-fit compatible with our camera body.

-Video frame rate and resolution are not much but the price is perfect for civilian small drone hobbyists.
+Video frame rate and resolution are not much but the price is perfect for the civilian small drone hobbyists.

 DroneThermal Connection & Settings

-VDD(+) / GND(-) Inputs
+Power Supply Inputs: VDD(+) / GND(-)

 Video Output of the camera (yellow wire) is the standard analogue video output(75Ω).
 So you can connect it to your monitor or video gears directly.